screenload-app/screenload-qt/docs/RFC.md

 Some accepted RFCs represent vital features that need to be implemented right away.
 Other accepted RFCs can represent features that can wait until some arbitrary developer feels like doing the work.
-Every accepted RFC has an associated issue tracking its implementation in the Flameshot repository; thus that associated issue can be assigned a priority via the triage process that the team uses for all issues in the Flameshot repository.
+Every accepted RFC has an associated issue tracking its implementation in the ScreenLoad repository; thus that associated issue can be assigned a priority via the triage process that the team uses for all issues in the ScreenLoad repository.

 The author of an RFC is not obligated to implement it.
 Of course, the RFC author (like any other developer) is welcome to post an implementation for